fuzzblob/fuzzblob.github.io/README.md

 This repository is displayed here as well: http://chtammik.github.io/

-All code by Christopher Tammik.
+All code by Christopher Tammik

+Created with notepad++

 It is built with using pure html and css for loading quickly and displaying nicely on mobile devices.